-- (1) The amount of funds available for making the grants; - (2) The relative population of the State or outlying area; - (3) The types of activities proposed by the State or outlying area; - (4) The alignment of proposed activities with section 612(a)(14) of IDEA; - (5) The alignment of proposed activities with State plans and applications submitted under sections 1111 and 2112, respectively, of the ESEA; and - (6) The use, as appropriate, of scientifically based research and instruction.
+- (1) The amount of funds available for making the grants; - (2) The relative population of the State or outlying area; - (3) The types of activities proposed by the State or outlying area; - (4) The alignment of proposed activities with section 612(a)(14) of IDEA, as amended by the ESSA;

+- (5) The alignment of proposed activities with State plans and applications submitted under sections 1111 and 2101(d), respectively, of the ESEA, as amended by the ESSA; and - (6) The use, as appropriate, of research and instruction supported by evidence.

-Estimated Average Size of Awards: \$900,000, excluding the outlying areas.
-Estimated Number of Awards: 10.
+Estimated Average Size of Awards: \$900,000 excluding the outlying areas.
+Estimated Number of Awards: 25.